Skip to main content

 • <time_zone> — time zone, e.g. UTC;

-• <jitsi_meet_public_url> — public URL of Jitsi Meet in the format https://jitsi.example.com;
+• <jitsi_meet_public_url> — Jitsi Meet public URL in the format https://jitsi.example.com;

 • letsencrypt: enable: true — parameter to automatically issue a TLS certificate from Let's Encrypt®;

 • <example.com> — domain to access Jitsi Meet.
-For the domain, you need to add an A record and specify the public IP address you specified in step 8 in the record value.
-If the domain added to Selectel DNS hosting (actual)use the instruction manual.
-Add a resource record.
+For the domain, you must add an A record and specify the public IP address you specified in step 8 in the record value.
+If the domain is added to Selectel DNS hosting (actual), use the instructions Add a resource record.
 After the server is created, a TLS certificate from Let's Encrypt® will be automatically issued for the domain;

 • <root@example.com> — Jitsi Meet administrator email to create an account and receive Let's Encrypt® notifications;